 Energy efficiency (reduction in energy used per unit of production) is not the same as reducing absolute energy use.

-Therefore, in the revised Directive agreed in the summer 2018 Fuelseurope welcomed the indicative nature of the target and the measure of energy consumption in terms of primary or (not and, as initially requested by the Parliament) final energy.
+Fuelseurope welcomes the indicative nature of the 32.5% target for 2030 and the measure of energy consumption in terms of primary or final energy.
 Such approach should help ensuring the continuation and legal certainty compared to the 2020 framework.

-In order to achieve the Energy Efficiency target, Member States should be allowed a certain level of flexibilities.
-Indeed, they should be able to exclude from the calculations energy used in the industrial activities listed in the Annex I to Directive 2003/87/EC.
+In order to achieve the Energy Efficiency target, Member States should be allowed a certain level of flexibilities in particular to exclude from the calculations energy used in the industrial activities listed in the Annex I to Directive 2003/87/EC.

 Energy Efficiency Obligation Schemes (EEOS)